How MOA changes the workflow

 - Still inherit the batch’s procedure version and shared-step sign-off behavior for any non-MOA steps.

-- Watch the operator load.
-A parent run with several deep MOA sub-assemblies can become a huge run for one operator.
-If the work splits naturally between operators, separate runs may be cleaner even if the sub doesn’t get stocked.
+A parent run with several deep MOA sub-assemblies can become a large run for one operator.
+If the work splits naturally between operators, separate runs can be cleaner even if the sub doesn’t get stocked.